MicrosoftDocs/customer-insights/ci-docs/diagnostics.md

 Under the **Queries** window, expand the **Audit** solution and locate the example queries provided by searching for `CIEvents`.

-### Remove a destination
+## Remove a diagnostics destination

 1. Go to **Admin** > **System** and select the **Diagnostics** tab.

 1. Select the diagnostics destination in the list.

+> [!TIP]
+> Removing the destination stops the log forwarding, but does not delete the resource on the Azure subscription.
+To delete the resource in Azure, select the link in the **Actions** column to open the Azure portal for the selected resource and delete it there.
+Then delete the diagnostics destination.

 1. In the **Actions** column, select the **Delete** icon.

-1. Confirm the deletion to stop the log forwarding.
-The resource on the Azure subscription won't be deleted.
-You can select the link in the **Actions** column to open the Azure portal for the selected resource and delete it there.
+1. Confirm the deletion to remove the destination and stop the log forwarding.

 ## Log categories and event schemas